 3. Stack manufacturer coupons with CVS coupons.

-CVS coupon policy allows one manufacturer coupon per item.
-There is no limit to manufacturer coupons per transaction.
+The CVS coupon policy allows one manufacturer coupon per item.
+There’s no limit to manufacturer coupons per transaction other than what is stated on the coupon itself.

 Unlike Walgreens Register Rewards, CVS ExtraBucks coupons are not manufacturer coupons, which means you can also use one on top of a manufacturer coupon on the same item.